ahmedhussiien/Assembly-Library/README.md

 # Assembly Library
-A graphics and utilities packages for Assembly x86 that facilitates the process of creating GUI programs and games.
+Graphics and utilities library for Assembly x86 that facilitates the process of creating GUI programs and games.
-Assembeled using MASM V 5.1
+Assembled using MASM V 5.1

 ## Using the library
 ```assembly